isabella232/advertising-cloud.en/help/user-guide/planning/targeting/targeting-options.md

 # More Targeting Options {#more-targeting-options}

-**Dayparting**
+## Dayparting

-Highlight in blue the time and days of the week the placement will run.
-Make sure to select Timezone based on the target location selected.
+You can run a placement at only specific times and days of the week.
+Make sure to specify the timezone based on the target location.

 [ ![Daypart](assets/daypart.jpeg)](assets/daypart.jpeg)

-**Topic Targeting**
+## Topic Targeting

 Topic targeting is another form of contextual targeting that allows you to target pages with content that is relevant to your audience.
-This type of targeting should only be applied to a small percentage of your overall buy given it may affect inventory availability.
+This type of targeting should only be applied to a small percentage of your overall buy becauseit may affect inventory availability.
 Activation of this feature will incur an additional CPM fee.
-Consult your Account Manager if you are interested in getting a list of topics available.
+Consult your account manager if you are interested in seeing a list of available topics.

 ![topic](assets/topic--300x275.jpeg)